 I think it would be a crime not to mention cheese fondue when talking about Swiss recipes.
 Traditionally, cheese fondue is made with Gruyère and Emmental, which are Switzerland’s famous cheeses.
 However, you can use raclette, gouda, fontina, or even comté.

 Cheese fondue is one of the most foolproof Swiss recipes; you can prepare this hearty dip in under 30 minutes.
-As cheese fondue can be used as a dip for almost anything, you can make this Swiss dish at the next party you’re holding.
+As there are several meats that can go pretty well with cheese fondue, you can make this Swiss dish at the next party.
 Your guests will definitely love it.

 This is one of the best ways to prepare cheese fondue.